Sweden-Mayhem/site/content/minecraft/gameplay.md

 ## Grow Your Claim

-With your home built and wealth secured, it's time to expand your influence in **Sanctuary**.
+With your home built and wealth secured, it's time to expand your influence in **Sanctuary**!

 While you can manage your land with a [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel), increasing the size of your claim requires more claim blocks.
 These are not handed out freely.